I talk a lot about the idea of a ‘living city’. But what’s the difference between that and a ‘smart city’?

 People have issues with the command-and-control format of many smart city programs, with their ‘control centres’ featuring giant screens and dashboards for some mastermind at the middle to monitor the city.

-There’s an issue with the focus on cities — something my Republic of Thingscolleague Andrew Beechener points out in the next episode of my podcast.
+There’s an issue with the focus on cities — something my Republic of Things colleague Andrew Beechener points out in this episode of my podcast (though you will have to forgive the poor audio quality – they mostly sound much better than this!).
 While the global challenge is focused on the resource consumption and prosperity of cities, there’s a good argument in the UK for putting a greater focus on towns, villages, and rural areas, which perhaps need much more support to deliver services and drive economic regeneration.

 Defining the living city

 My vision of a living city is of one where the application of technology — sensing, AI, 3D printing and more — allows us to bring static, ‘dead’ infrastructure like buildings, streets and bridges to life.